nodejs/icu4c-data-npm/README.md

-License
-WIP.

-To use
+ICU4C Data Packager for Node
+###

+Usage
+---

+To use, first get the data file, such as `icudt58l.dat` from an ICU build or from the official ICU source tarball (.tgz/.zip)

+Then, publish the little-endian file

+    npm run gen -- icudt58l.dat

+This will output a line labelled "run this command". (starting with `rm …`) Run that command after each `npm run gen`.

+    # convert to Big-Endian
+    icupkg  -tb icudt58l.dat icudt58b.dat
+    npm run gen -- icudt58b.dat
+    # (remember to run the commands instructed)

+    # convert to EBCDIC
+    icupkg  -te icudt58l.dat icudt58e.dat
-npm run  gen -- --endian=e --major 55 --minor 4
+    npm run gen -- icudt58e.dat

-this updates dist/package.json
+    # Remember to run the commands instructed.

 MIRROR
-===
+---
 This is a mirror of source  currently  in http://source.icu-project.org/repos/icu/tools/branches/srl/npm11617/release/c/icu4c-data-npm

 COPYRIGHT
-===
+---

-This software is part of ICU, and as such is:
+This software is part of ICU, and as such is under the same terms.
+See [LICENSE](LICENSE).

-Copyright (C) 2015 IBM Corporation and Others.
-All Rights Reserved.

-A copy of the ICU license is in (dist/license.html)[dist/license.html] or is available at https://ssl.icu-project.org/repos/icu/icu/trunk/license.html